rust-lang/rust/src/doc/unstable-book/src/language-features/on-unimplemented.md

   = note: required by `std::iter::IntoIterator::into_iter`
 ```

-If you need to filter on multiple attributes, you can use `all` in the following way:
+If you need to filter on multiple attributes, you can use `all`, `any` or
+`not` in the following way:

 ```rust,compile_fail
 #[rustc_on_unimplemented(